 \begin{proof} By Proposition \ref{markovrc} we have $\frac{c}{r_c}=[\frac{a}{r_a},4,\frac{b}{r_b}]$, and so, as the $\frac{a}{r_a},\frac{b}{r_b}, \frac{c}{r_c}$ are Wahl-2 chains, we have From that we obtain $\left[\frac{b}{r_b},1,\frac{c}{r_c},1,\frac{a}{r_a} \right]=0$. \end{proof}

 \begin{remark} Proposition \ref{markovrc} has a geometric meaning, which will be clarified in the coming sections.
-Given a Markov triple $(a<b<c)$, the equation defines an extremal P-resolution with a middle $(-4)$-curve, and $\delta=c$.
+Given a Markov triple $(a<b<c)$, the equation defines an extremal P-resolution with a $(-4)$-curve $\Gamma^+$ in the minimal resolution, and $\delta=c$.
 The corresponding dual HJ continued fraction of the cyclic quotient singularity $\frac{1}{\Delta'}(1,\Omega')$ is where the $2$s are the positions where we subtract $1$ to get the extremal P-resolution.
 If we apply the triangulation in Remark \ref{catalan}, then $v_0=2$.
 Thus this is a beautiful ``circular continued fraction". \end{remark}

 Let us express the Wahl-2 chains for Markov triples $(a<b<c)$ after mutations $(a<b<c) \mapsto (a<c<c^\prime=3ac-b)$ and $(a<b<c)\mapsto (b<c<c^\prime=3bc-a)$.
 The characteristic numbers change as

 \begin{itemize} \item $(a<b<c)\mapsto (a<c<c^\prime=3ac-b)$.
 If $(a<c<c^\prime)$ has characteristic numbers $(r_a,r_c,r_{c^\prime})$, then we get the same $r_a$ and $r_c$.
 From Proposition \ref{prop}, it follows that $c=3ab+br_a-ar_b=a(3ar_c-r_b)-c^\prime r_a$.
 By comparing to $c=ar_{c^\prime}-c^\prime r_a$, it follows that $r_{c^\prime}=3ar_c-r_b$.